 To satisfy its long-term rate-of-return objectives, the Foundation relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-The Foundation targets a diversified asset allocation that consists of equity-securities, corporate bonds, and government securities.
+The Foundation targets a diversified asset allocation that consists of equity- securities, corporate bonds, and government securities.

-The Foundation's policy is to distribute, for the stated purpose of each fund, 5% of a three-year average of the market value of each endowed fund that is above the original contributed amount as calculated at the end of each year.
-For funds that are below the original contributed amount, 3% of the three-year average at the end of the year will be eligible for disbursement.
+The Foundation's policy is to distribute, for the stated purpose of each fund, 3% for the year ended June 30, 2017 of a three-year average of the market value of each endowed fund that is above the original contributed amount as calculated at the end of each year.
+For funds that were below the original contributed amount, 3% of the three-year average at the end of the year were eligible for disbursement for the year ended June 30, 2016.
 Actual investment earnings, in excess of (or less than) distribution, are added to (subtracted from) the endowment principal and available for future disbursements.
 If these amounts are not fully disbursed within a one-year period, the remaining amounts are transferred back to the endowment funds.
-For the years ended June 30, 2016 and 2015 earnings of \$1,185,792 and \$1,117,297, respectively, were eligible to be distributed.
-The unused funds of \$76,797 and \$456,595 were maintained in the endowment funds to be used for future disbursements as of June 30, 2016 and 2015.
+For the year ended June 30, 2017 earnings of \$697,050 were eligible to be distributed.
+The unused funds of \$14,091 were maintained in the endowment funds to be used for future disbursements as of June 30, 2017.